eclipse-researchlabs/brain-iot-tutorials/_tutorial/10-developer.md

   </div>
 </div>

-You can copy all source java files from the `light.api` sub-project of downloaded [SmartBehaviourEventBus](https://git.repository-pert.ismb.it/BRAIN-IoT/SmartBehaviourEventBus.git){:target="_blank"} Git repository to the src package.
+Alternatly, you can copy all source java files from the `light.api` sub-project of downloaded [SmartBehaviourEventBus](https://git.repository-pert.ismb.it/BRAIN-IoT/SmartBehaviourEventBus.git){:target="_blank"} Git repository to the src package.
 {:.note}

 ### Create Light Smart Behaviour Implementation Module